rajandev17/Plasma/README.md

 ## 🚧 Work In Progress 🚧

-Plasma is an Benchmark Android Application using latest Android components, which displays trending movies/tv shows,search movies and TV Shows and also add them watchlist based on logged in credential,view entire cast of the Movies/TV shows.
+A Benchmark Android Application using latest Android components, which displays trending movies/tv shows, search movies and TV Shows and also add them watchlist based on logged in credentials , also view entire cast of Movies/TV shows.

 ```100% Kotlin ❤️❤️```